 For immediate release:

-The ban is contained in House Bill 1185, which has garnered support from environmental groups and surprisingly enough, the industry it proposes to further regulate.
-The Personal Care Products Council manufactures, distributes, and supplies the vast majority of finished cosmetic and personal care products marketed in the U.S. and is backing the bill.
+HB 1185 has garnered support from environmental groups and even the industry it proposes to further regulate.
+Backing the bill is the Personal Care Products Council, which manufactures, distributes, and supplies the majority of personal products marketed in the U.S.

-“Indiana can keep the momentum going to eliminate destructive products from the market and prevent waterway pollution from microbeads,” said Bauer.
-“We might not be the first state to ban microbeads, but we can be the next to preserve our natural resources.”
+“If you think about the sheer number of microbeads being washed down the drain daily, it’s quite staggering,” said Bauer.
+“Indiana can keep the momentum going to ban and remove harmful products from the market.
+We might not be the first state to ban microbeads, but we can be the next.”

 Illinois passed similar legislation banning microbeads just last year.
 The Alliance for the Great Lakes is urging additional states to take action.

 The full Senate passed HB 1185 today by a vote of 44-5.
 Sen. Ed Charbonneau (R-Valparaiso) sponsored the bill, which previously gained unanimous approval from the Indiana House Environmental Affairs Committee, full House, and Senate Commerce & Technology Committee.

 [Listen to Indiana State Rep. Bauer summarize the need for